hashimati/MicrostarterCli/README.md

 As a getting started steps, we will generate an application using The Micronaut Launch.
 Then, we will generate a Fruit entity, repository, service, REST API, and GraphQL endpoints.

-1. Download the MicroCli.
+1. Download the MicrostarterCli.
 2. Generate a Micronaut Application using [Micronaut Launch](https://launch.micronaut.io) or [Micronaut CLI](https://micronaut.io/download/).
-3. Unzip MicroCli in the Micronaut Application or configure it in you environment.
+3. Unzip MicrostarterCli in the Micronaut Application or configure it in you environment.
 4. Open the Terminal/Command Prompt.
 And, navigate to the project's directory.
 5. Run this command to start generating the Fruit entity
 ```shell
 mc entity -e fruit --graphql
 ```
-6. MicroCli application will launch.
+6. MicrostarterCli application will launch.
 7. Select the instructions as in this GIF:
 ![Alt Tutorial](https://github.com/hashimati/MicroCli/blob/master/MicroCli%20Demo.gif)